AcousticsEngineeringSTCSoundproofing

 Understanding STC and OITC: The Definitive Guide to Acoustic Ratings

-What is STC (Sound Transmission Class)?
+STC (Sound Transmission Class) Explained

-STC is an integer rating that determines how well a building partition attenuates airborne sound.
-It is primarily used to evaluate interior walls, ceilings, floors, doors, and interior windows.
+STC evaluates interior walls, ceilings, floors, doors, and interior windows.
 The higher the STC rating, the better the sound isolation.
+According to standard acoustic engineering benchmarks:

 • STC 30-35: Loud speech can be heard and understood.

-• STC 40-45: Loud speech can be heard but not understood.
-Normal speech is inaudible.
+• STC 40-45: Loud speech can be heard but not understood; normal speech is inaudible.

-What is OITC (Outside-Inside Transmission Class)?
+OITC (Outside-Inside Transmission Class) Explained

-Choosing the Right System
+Choosing the Right Acoustic System